James Butler (defensive back)

-James Oscar Butler, Jr. (born September 7, 1982) is a former American football safety who played in the National Football League.
-He was signed by the New York Giants as an undrafted free agent in 2005.
-He played college football at Georgia Tech.
+James Oscar Butler Jr. (born September 7, 1982) is an American former professional football player who was a safety in the National Football League (NFL) for 7 seasons.
+He played college football for the Georgia Tech Yellow Jackets and was signed by the New York Giants as an undrafted free agent in 2005.
 Butler earned a Super Bowl ring with the Giants in Super Bowl XLII.

-Early years
+Early life

 Butler was a four-year letterman at Bainbridge High School in Bainbridge, Georgia, where he was the state champion in the triple jump as a sophomore.
 He was Class 5A honorable mention All-State selection as well as First-team All-Region and All-South Georgia.
 He had 69 tackles and two interceptions as a senior, following 54 tackles and four interceptions as a junior.

 College career

-Butler was an American football free safety at Georgia Tech from 2001 to 2004.
+Butler was an American professional football player who was a free safety at Georgia Tech from 2001 to 2004.
 He was undrafted despite his highly decorated collegiate career.
 While at Georgia Tech, he majored in Building Construction.
 Butler, in four years, totaled 204 tackles, seven interceptions, ten pass breakups, four forced fumbles and blocked two field goals in his final two years as a starter at Georgia Tech, recorded 240 tackles in his career with the Yellow Jackets, was a semifinalist for the Jim Thorpe Award as the nation's top defensive back as a senior in 2004, when he was named First-team All-ACC for the second straight season, was second on the team with 85 tackles along with two interceptions, four pass breakups, a forced fumble and a blocked field goal, was also named to the ACC All-Academic team for the second straight year.
 The most notable performance of Butler's career was in 2004 when Georgia Tech's defense held Maryland to only 81 yards of total offense.

 Butler was inducted into the Georgia Tech Sports Hall of Fame on October 11, 2014.